RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_mid_properties_property_delete**
 > collections_id_members_mid_properties_property_delete(id, mid, property)

-Delete a named property of a member item in a collection
+Delete a named property of a member item in a collection.
+A successful request returns an HTTP 200 response code and empty response body.

 This request deletes a specific named property of a specific member item from a collection